chaldrich24/note-taker/README.md

 # Note Taker

 ## Description
-This is a web application deployed to heroku (link below) using Express.js to create a back-end web server that stores the notes data and routes to display pages and accept user interaction.
+This is a web application deployed to Heroku (link below) using Express.js to create a back-end web server that stores the notes data and routes to display pages and accept user interaction.

 ## Table of Contents
 * [Installation](#installation)